saritasa-nest/saritasa-github-actions/README.md

 |-- shared
 ```

+current - The symlink folder that point out to latest release's timestamp that exist in release folder
+releases - The folder where the releases are saved.
+This folder will have a few folders depend on how many release we want to keep before the clean up process occured
+shared - This folder contains shareable files that we can re-used between release.
+This files should **not get into the repository**, but are necessary for the work of the Wordpress

 ### Rolling back

 In order to rollback, you need to set up the deployment and run the rollback workflow.
 Workflow, will switch the current folder to the previous release.